tkhongsap/vibe-drafting/replit.md

 - Content history is stored in localStorage
 - For production use, consider installing Tailwind CSS properly and implementing real authentication

+## Backend Server
+The application now includes a Node.js/Express backend server (`server.js`) that:
+- Fetches real URL content using native fetch API
+- Parses HTML content with cheerio to extract titles and main text
+- Includes SSRF protection (blocks private IPs, localhost, and non-standard protocols)
+- Runs on localhost:3001 in development
+- Proxied through Vite dev/preview server via `/api` routes

+## Security Features
+- **SSRF Protection**: The backend validates URLs and blocks obvious private IP addresses, localhost, and non-HTTP(S) protocols
+- **CORS Configuration**: Uses exact-match origin validation in production
+- **URL Validation**: Enforces HTTPS/HTTP protocols and standard ports only

-## Known Limitations
+## Security Considerations & Limitations
-- **URL Content Extraction**: The current implementation asks Gemini AI to analyze URLs, but Gemini cannot actually fetch web page content.
-This means the feature may not work reliably for extracting real content from URLs.
-For production, consider implementing server-side URL fetching with a library like `node-fetch` or Puppeteer to retrieve actual page content before sending it to Gemini for analysis.
+- **DNS Rebinding Risk**: The current SSRF protection checks the URL hostname string but doesn't perform DNS resolution.
+An attacker with control over DNS could potentially bypass this by creating a domain that resolves to a private IP address.
+For high-security environments, consider implementing DNS-based validation using Node's dns.lookup() before fetching.
 - **Vite allowedHosts**: Set to `true` for development to work with Replit's proxy.
-This is safe for development but should be restricted in production builds.
+This is development-only and doesn't affect production builds.
+- **Content History**: Stored in browser localStorage, which means data is local to each device and can be cleared by the user.